NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

 ```
 If we had more URLs, we could add those as well using different labels.

-> Whistle sidenote: that empty pair of squared brackets at the end of relatedArtifact instructions whistle that relatedArtifact should be a list and for it to add the return of the function call to the list.
-This is very helpful if aren't certain if the function will return an object.
+> *Whistle Side Note:* that empty pair of squared brackets at the end of relatedArtifact instructions whistle that relatedArtifact should be a list and for it to add the return of the function call to the list.
+This is very helpful if the return could be NIL.
 It also allows you to make repeated function calls to the same list (each time with empty square braces) knowing that any of those calls that produce non-NULL values will be appended to the list.

 The final Study function should now look like this:
 ```JSON